 Filariasis is a parasitic disease caused by a roundworm of the family Filarioidea.
 The filarial worms are transmitted and spread by blood-feeding black flies and mosquitoes.
 Upon entering the body, the larvae of the worm accumulate in an organ of the body and multiply where they cause the chronic inflammation of that organ.
 Depending on the infecting parasite there are two different kinds of filariasis that affect different parts of the body.

 Types of Filariasis

-- Lymphatic filariasis: It is caused by the worms Wuchereria bancrofti, Brugia malayi and Brugia timori.
+- Lymphatic filariasis: It is caused by the Wuchereria bancrofti worms, Brugia malayi and Brugia timori.
 These worms affect the lymphatic system especially the lymph nodes.
 Chronic cases of lymphatic filariasis lead to the disease Elephantiasis.

 - Subcutaneous filariasis: It is caused by the Loa loa worm which burrows themselves in the subcutaneous fat layer right under the skin.
 These worms are responsible for river blindness.

-Stay tuned with Byju’s to learn more about Filariasis and its Types.
+Stay tuned with BYJU’S to learn more about Filariasis, its types, causes and treatment.